Reflective Essay – Definition, Format, Examples

 #2: Analysis

-The analysis is the second critical part of a reflective essay.
+The analysis is the second critical part of a reflection paper.
 This section is the most extensive.
 It determines peculiarities and other essential aspects of the analyzed idea, belief, or thoughts and feelings.
 Particularly, the writer must explain such an experience or learning by linking it to a relevant point.
 Whether your reflective essay touches upon an experience (an observation) or learning (a concept you have learned), posing the following questions might help you make your analysis more rigorous:

 • Why did it happen?